stolostron/integrity-shield/docs/README_OCI_REGISTRY.md

 - Configuring IntegrityShield Custom Resource to specify secret

 ### Prerequisite
-You must authenticate with a registry in order to pull a private image.
+You need to authenticate with a registry in order to pull a private image.
-After login your private registry, you can see authorization tokens in  `config.json` file.
+After login the private registry, you can see authorization tokens in  `config.json` file.

 ```
 cat ~/.docker/config.json